luno/moonbeam/docs/spec.md

 **version** consists of 1 character
 **checksum** consists of 5 characters

 The version and checksum characters are computed using the base58 encoding scheme used for standard Bitcoin addresses.
 First the string is rearranged to `<address>+mb@<domain>` and interpreted as a byte array.
 Next this byte array is encoded according to the base58 algorithm with version=0x01.
 The first character becomes version and the last 4 characters becomes checksum.

-Future versions of Moonbeam may use larger version numbers.
+Future versions of Moonbeam may use a different version byte.

 Example:
 `mgzdqkEjYEjR5QNdJxYFnCKZHuNYa5bUZ2+mb7vCiK@example.com`

-## Domain Resolution
+## Domain resolution

 In order to send a payment to “mgzdqkEjYEjR5QNdJxYFnCKZHuNYa5bUZ2+mb7vCiK@example.com”, the sender must open a channel to example.com.
 The domain resolution procedure describes how to resolve “example.com” to a suitable endpoint for the RPC protocol.

-If domain accepts Moonbeam payments, then the URL `https://<domain>/moonbeam.json` will contain a JSON document pointing to the Moonbeam RPC endpoints for the domain.
+If *domain* accepts Moonbeam payments, then the URL `https://<domain>/moonbeam.json` will contain a JSON document pointing to the Moonbeam RPC endpoints for the domain.

 This URL should be fetched over HTTPS, ensuring that the remote server certificate is validated.
 The server may return one or more 301 or 302 redirects which must be followed.
-(For example, `https://example.com/moonbeam.json` -> `https://www.example.com/moonbeam.json`.)
+(For example, `https://example.com/moonbeam.json` → `https://www.example.com/moonbeam.json`.)

 The `moonbeam.json` document has this structure: